discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 If you're wondering what `message.reply()` does, it's just an alternative for `message.channel.send()` which also prepends a mention of the person who sent the message, unless used in a DM.
 It can be very useful for providing feedback!
 :::

 Since `message.mentions.users` is a Collection, it has a `.size` property.
-If no users are mentioned, it'll return 0 (which is a `falsy` value), meaning you can do `if (!value)` to check if it's falsy.
+If no users are mentioned, it'll return 0 (which is a `false` value), meaning you can do `if (!value)` to check if it's false.

 If you try again, it should work as expected.